 Natural oil slicks at the sea surface were detected by synthetic aperture radar in the region of the southern GoM by Williams et al. (2006).
 Based on their analyses of repeated observations, they postulated seep locations on the seafloor that could be the origins of the oil slicks.
 With regard to interpretation limits of the remotely sensed data they distinguished between definite, probable and possible seep locations.
 Figures 1 and 2 show the inferred seep locations they classified as definite or probable.
 We excluded the numerous possible seep locations for clarity and also because many of the possible seeps were located outside of Campeche Knolls, suggesting that the corresponding oil slicks might not be caused by natural oil seepage.
 Those sea surface patterns might have been caused by other processes, i.e. algae blooms, local wind fields, or anthropogenic activity.

-Ship-based hydroacoustic surveys, and dives with an autonomous underwater vehicle (AUV) and a remotely-operated vehicle (ROV) were conducted during cruise R/V Meteor (M 114) in February-March 2015.
+Ship-based hydroacoustic surveys, and dives with an autonomous underwater vehicle (AUV) and a remotely-operated vehicle (ROV) were conducted during cruise R/V Meteor (M 114) 12 February to 28 March 2015.

-The multibeam echosounder (MBES) Kongsberg EM122 operating at 12 kHz was used for bathymetric mapping and water column imaging.
-Water column imaging for the detection of gas bubble plumes was conducted with the Fledermaus Midwater software program (company: Quality Positioning Services B. V., The Netherlands) by manually analyzing each swath.
-Gas bubble plumes cause high backscatter in the water column (Fig. 3).
-Such anomalies are commonly termed gas flares due to their appearance in echosounder records.
+The multibeam echosounder (MBES) Kongsberg EM122 operating at 12 kHz was used for bathymetric mapping.
+Together with bathymetry data collected during two earlier cruises with R/V Sonne in 2003 (SO 174; Bohrmann and Schenk, 2004) and R/V Meteor (M67/2; Bohrmann et al., 2008) good bathymetric coverage was acquired in the entire northwestern sector of the Campeche Knolls (Fig. 2).

+We additionally examined the water column data of the MBES systematically for evidence of gas emissions along the entire cruise track of M 114 (Fig. 2, inset).
+Water column imaging for the detection of gas bubble plumes was conducted with the Fledermaus Midwater software program (company: Quality Positioning Services B. V., The Netherlands).
+Gas bubble plumes cause high backscatter in the water column.
+In this paper we assume that all acoustic anomalies were related to gas venting and will refer to them as “flares”.
+Flares were traced through the water column by analyzing swath by swath, which results in a three dimensional representation of the bubble streams.
+We detected numerous gas bubble flares, of which some could be traced completely from the water column down to the seabed.
+Most flares, however, were only observed in the mid-water column and the point of origin at the seabed could not be traced.
+In those instances, we projected the flares down to the seafloor and give this point as coordinates.
+We assume that this lack of backscatter from gas bubbles in great water depths results from the pressure dependence of the backscatter strength (Greinert et al., 2006).
+Further in-depth studies are required to confirm this.
+For the objectives of this study, we linearly projected flares from mid-water depths to the seabed and assumed that bubbles were escaping the seafloor around these sites.
+We defined surveys areas at the seafloor that included the putative gas emission sites and conducted AUV-based micro-bathymetric mapping and ROV-mounted horizontally scanning sonar to locate gas emission sites.

 High-resolution bathymetry data were acquired with the MBES Kongsberg 2040 during dives with the AUV SEAL 5000 at an altitude of 80 m.
-The bathymetry data acquired during this cruise were combined with bathymetry data collected during two earlier cruises to the Campeche Knolls with R/V Sonne in 2003 (SO 174; Bohrmann and Schenk, 2004) and R/V Meteor (M67/2; Bohrmann et al., 2008).
 Ship-based and AUV-based bathymetry data were processed with MB-Systems (Caress and Cheyes, 2014).
-All ship-based bathymetric data were integrated into a swath map (Fig. 2).
-Water column data were not recorded during SO 174 and M 67/2.